DS252-StormCrafter/StormCrafters/docs/prd.md

 **Acceptance Criteria:**
 - Given valid login, when I open the app, then I should see all shuttle lines with next-arrival times (<20 min).
-- When I open the seat info, then I should see the occupancy of the transvahan.
+- When I open the seat info, then I should see the **current occupancy in real-time**, updated immediately as passengers board or leave.
 - Given an unregistered visitor, when they sign up, then the app must validate phone/email and allow access.

-### Drivers
-- As a **driver**, I want to **update seat occupancy quickly**, so passengers always see accurate seat counts.
-- As a **driver**, I want my GPS location to be **shared automatically** during the ride, so I don’t need to update it manually.

-**Acceptance Criteria:**
-- Given I start a trip, when I press "Start", then my GPS must update the backend every ≤ 5s.
+- Given a shuttle trip is ongoing, then the driver’s GPS must update the backend every ≤ 5s automatically.
-- Given passengers board, when I press “+1” or “-1”, then occupancy must increase immediately for users.
--

 ### Admins
 - As an **admin**, I want to **view shuttle usage reports**, so I can optimize schedules and resources.
 - As an **admin**, I want to **monitor driver activities** (logins, trips, seat updates, GPS status), so I can ensure compliance and service reliability.